pandrr/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders-histogram.md

     const v = histogram[x] * scale * height;
     ctx.fillRect(x, height - v, 1, v);
   }
 ```

 Deciding on a scale appears to be just a personal choice.
 If you know of a good
-formula for choosing a scale level a comment.
-Based on looking around the net
+formula for choosing a scale leave a comment. 😅 Based on looking around the net
-I came up with this formula for scale
+I came up with this formula for scale.

 ```js
   const numBins = histogram.length;